Jump to the Content

 The main newspaper of Zurich tried to help people understand this youth rebellion by commissioning a nearly 80-year old philosopher from Geneva and published her long essays.
 I am not sure she ever visited Zurich.

 When studying in Zurich, we got well-prepared lectures from our professors.
-I studied engineering, but I cannot remember one time the professors would stayed around after the lecture to ask us youngsters what may be up with this youth rebellion.
+I studied engineering, but I cannot remember one time the professors would stay around after the lecture to ask us youngsters what may be up with this youth rebellion.

 In retrospect, I think, we did not feel heard, seen, or needed.

 In contrast, this is what strikes me about the University of Stirling: from the conversations I have had with students and researchers here, from the way the University engages with the larger community, this is a place of learning that fosters engagement.
-It instills a sense of desire for a better world, it equips you with a sense of agency, it cultivates lasting curiosity.
+It instills desire for a better world, it equips you with a sense of agency, it cultivates lasting curiosity.

 You are entering a difficult world, different from my time of the youth rebellion, one that brings even larger challenges.
 Parallel to the many marvelous achievements over the last decades, we are also leaving you with difficult legacies.